Masari Urges North-west Govs to Disarm Repentant Bandits - THISDAYLIVE

-The Katsina State Governor Aminu Bello Masari has admonished the North-west governors and security agencies to adopt a holistic approach that would ensure the disarmament and rehabilitation of repentant bandits in the region.
+The Katsina State Governor, Aminu Bello Masari has urged North-west governors and security agencies to adopt holistic approach that would ensure the disarmament and rehabilitation of repentant bandits in the region.

-Masari, who initiated a peace deal in the state that has so far led to the release of 91 captives by the bandits, said the disarmament of the repentant bandits would eradicate what he termed pocks of attacks in the North-western states.
+Masari, who initiated a peace deal in the state that has so far led to the release of 91 captives by the bandits, said the disarmament of the repentant bandits would eradicate what he termed as pocks of attacks in the North western states.

 Speaking at the stakeholders’ security meeting he organised to review the security situation of the state after a peace deal between the state government and the miscreants, Masari said he would not relent until the hoodlums are flushed out of the state.

-The meeting, held at the Banquet Hall, Old Government House, Katsina, Wednesday night, drew participants from the Nigerian Army, Department of State Services (DSS), Nigeria Police Force, Nigeria Security and Civil Defence Corps (NSCDC), leaders of the repentant bandits, Miyetti Allah Cattle Breeders Association of Nigeria and top government officials.
+The meeting, held at the Banquet Hall, Old Government House, Katsina, on Wednesday night, drawn participants from the Nigerian Army, Department of State Services (DSS), Nigeria Police, Nigerian Security and Civil Defence Corps (NSCDC), leaders of the repentant bandits, Miyetti Allah Cattle Breeders Association of Nigeria and top government officials.

-Masari added that the disarmament, which is the second phase of the peace process, needs collaborative efforts by state governors and security operatives within the region to tackle the menace of banditry.
+Masari added that the disarmament, which is the second phase of the peace process, need collaborative efforts by state governors and security operatives within the region to tackle the menace of banditry.

 He said: “The call has become imperative because the task of disarmament and rehabilitation of the repentant bandits is not a task for one state or level of government alone.